-Real gross national disposable income (RGNDI) per person is a measure of the total value of goods and services available to New Zealanders, expressed in inflation-adjusted dollars, per head of population.
+The total value of goods and services available to New Zealanders, expressed in inflation-adjusted dollars, per head of population, also known as real gross national disposable income (RGNDI) per person.

 Per capita RGNDI measures the average income available to New Zealanders.
-A nation with rising per capita RGNDI will have a greater capacity to deliver a better quality of life and standard of living to the population.
+A nation with a rising per capita RGNDI will have a greater capacity to deliver a better quality of life and standard of living to the population.

-In the year to March 2004, RGNDI per person was \$28,360 in constant 1995/1996 dollars compared with \$22,573 in 1988.
-The average annual growth rate over the whole period was 1.4 percent.
+In the year to March 2005, RGNDI per person was \$28,998 in constant 1995/1996 dollars compared with \$22,735 in 1988.
+The average annual growth rate between 1988 and 2005 was 1.4 percent.
 RGNDI grew slowly between 1988 and 1990 and fell sharply between 1990 and 1992.
-Since 1992, there has been uninterrupted though variable growth.
-Post-1992 growth reflects labour productivity gains, increasing labour force participation and declining unemployment.
+Since 1992, there has been uninterrupted though variable growth, reflecting labour productivity gains, increasing labour force participation and declining unemployment.

-Real gross national disposable income per capita, 1988-2004 Figure EC1.1
+Figure EC1.1 Real gross national disposable income per capita, 1988-2005